OffchainLabs/arbitrum-classic/docs/Bridging_Assets.md

 ### Demos

-See [token-deposit](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/token-deposit) and [token-withdraw](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/token-withdraw) for demos of interacting with the bridge architecture via [@arbitrum/sdk](https://github.com/OffchainLabs/arbitrum-sdk).
+See [token-deposit](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/token-deposit) and [token-withdraw](https://github.com/OffchainLabs/arbitrum-tutorials/tree/master/packages/token-withdraw) for demos of interacting with the bridge architecture via the [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk).

 #### A Word of Caution on Bridges (aka, "I've Got a Bridge To Sell You")